We are delighted you are considering a public health program at the University of Tennessee.

 • curious about what our students and faculty are currently doing?
-Take a look at our MPH Memos newsletter.
+Take a look at our Public Health Memos newsletter.

 • curious about what students think of our programs?
-View the results of our latest MPH alumni survey on the Student and Alumni Surveys page.
+View the results of our latest survey on the Student and Alumni Surveys page.

 Please refer to the following sections for additional information:

 - Guide to Public Health Careers